 Our role as regulator

-The Engineering Council is governed by a Board of Trustees.
-This Board includes representatives from our Licensed professional engineering institutions, as well as others with a strong interest in the effective regulation of the profession.
+The Engineering Council is governed by a Board of Trustees, comprising representatives from our Licensed professional engineering institutions together with independent members who bring wider expertise and oversight to the effective regulation of the profession.

-Through all of this, we help ensure the public can have confidence in the skills, integrity, and commitment of professionally registered engineers and technicians.
+Through all of this, we help ensure employers, clients, policymakers and the public can have confidence in the competence, integrity and commitment of professionally registered engineers and technicians.

 Read our Strategy 2030